Wabash College: Athletics

 Wabash College competes in NCAA Division III as a member of the North Coast Athletic Conference (NCAC).
 The college fields 13 intercollegiate varsity sports, all for men, consistent with its status as one of the nation's last remaining all-male colleges.
 The school's athletic teams are known as the Little Giants.

 Since 2021, Wabash has fielded a varsity men's volleyball team, competing in the Midwest Collegiate Volleyball League, as the NCAC sponsors volleyball only for women.
 Wabash's athletic cheer is "Wabash Always Fights", and the college maintains a strong tradition of athletic excellence, student involvement, and alumni support.

 The school's varsity sports include: baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming and diving, tennis, track and field, volleyball, and wrestling.

-National championships

-Wabash has won several NCAA Division III national team and individual championships.

 Rivalries

 Wabash College maintains one of the oldest and most storied football rivalries in the United States with DePauw University through the annual Monon Bell Classic.
 First played in 1890, the game has been held annually since 1911 (with exceptions during World War II and the COVID-19 pandemic) and features the two Indiana schools vying for the 300-pound locomotive bell known as the Monon Bell.